Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 The Dream

-Working together with Manchester City Council, MCRActive, Elsie Josland and VeloSolutions, with input from the local community, we have designed a track that we think fits perfectly within our park whilst keeping the wide-open green space that we all know and love.
+Working together with Elsie Josland and Velosolutions plus input from the local residents, we have designed a track that we think fits perfectly within our park whilst keeping the wide-open green space that we all know and love.
 In phase one the purpose built track will take pride of place in the centre of Delamere Park, with new trees and new flora planted throughout the green space in phase two.

 Individuals and organisations are always welcome to run fundraising activities, with or one behalf of MaxTrax.
 Every penny raised, every donation received, and every smiling face is going towards creating something truly special for the people of Openshaw.